rjwats/esp8266-react/README.md

 };
 ```

 Endpoint security is provided by authentication predicates which are [documented below](#security-features).
 The SecurityManager and authentication predicate may be provided if a secure endpoint is required.
-The demo project shows how endpoints can be secured.
+The placeholder project shows how endpoints can be secured.

 #### Persistence